REMEDIAL MASSAGE IN SYDNEY UNI

 Stress and anxiety have biochemical markers, molecules in the body that indicate the levels or degrees that someone is suffering these conditions.
 They are complex conditions however massage can play a part in helping as reported in the International Journal of Neuroscience.

 The measurements highlighted in the research showed that in studies where cortisol was tested in saliva or urine, significant decreases in cortisol levels occurred (averaging decreases 31%).
 In studies in which the activating neurotransmitters were tested in urine, the average increases were 28% for serotonin and an average increase of 31% for dopamine.
-These studies combined suggest the stress alleviating effects (decreased cortisol) and the activating effects (increased serotonin and dopamine) of massage for a variety of medical conditions and stressful experiences.
+These studies combined suggest the stress alleviating effects (decreased cortisol) and the activating effects of massage for a variety of medical conditions and stressful experiences.

 Part of the improvement is the promotion of a more parasympathetic state which is the opposite of the sympathetic (flight or flight) state.
 This is a non invasive and very low risk way to create the chemical changes in your neuro-endocrine system compared to some common methods.
 Using the body's own mechanisms to promote a healthy state is a great option for you to investigate, however studies recommend you use well qualified and registered practitioners as quality will determine how part of much effect massage will have.